Koder50/ChatFullstack/README.md

 1. Download Zip File from github(on main page of repository find green button 'Code', click it and then find and click 'Download Zip')
 2. Open this project in IntelliJ Idea
-3. If needed in terminal install WebSocket(Socket IO) server and client: npm install express socket.io then npm install socket.io-client
+3. If needed in terminal install WebSocket(Socket IO) server and client: (from project go cd frontend) and then type npm install express socket.io then npm install socket.io-client
 4. If needed in terminal install npm install --save-dev concurrently (it enables running angular and socket concurrently).
 Now after doing instruction everything should work automatically(web socket running also).
 5. Right click on the project name(Top left), it should be 'ChatFullstack [superheroes]'
 6. Choose in the bottom 'Maven' -> 'Run Maven' -> 'Clean install' After about few minutes there should be one of messages: 'Build success'.